kromg/java-design-patterns/aggregator-microservices/README.md

 ## Intent

-The user makes a single call to the Aggregator, and the aggregator then calls each relevant microservice and collects the data, apply business logic to it, and further publish is as a REST Endpoint.
+The user makes a single call to the Aggregator, and the aggregator then calls each relevant microservice and collects the data, apply business logic to it, and further publish it as a REST Endpoint.
 More variations of the aggregator are:
 - Proxy Microservice Design Pattern: A different microservice is called upon the business need.
 - Chained Microservice Design Pattern: In this case each microservice is dependent/ chained to a series